The Poetry Demon: Song-Dynasty Monks on Verse and the Way. Kuroda Studies of East Asian Buddhism no. 29. University of Hawai’i Press. July 2021.

 “Mapping the Sacred: Geospatial studies of Chinese Religions,” a special issue of Review of Religion and Chinese Society 3.2 (2016).
 Co-edited with J. E. E. Pettit.

 “Buddhist Fundraising Poetry: reading lost poems from the 1142 woodblock text Gāthā of Venerable Miaozhan,” History of Religions.
 Forthcoming.

-“宋本《妙湛和尚偈頌》及相關資料” [The Song edition of Gāthā of Venerable Miaozhan and related historical materials], 俗語言研究, vol 7.
-In press.
+[Chinese language] “宋本《妙湛和尚偈頌》及相關資料” [The Song edition of Gāthā of Venerable Miaozhan and related historical materials], 俗語言研究, vol 7.
+Forthcoming.

 “The Flavors of Monks’ Poetry: On a Witty Denigration and its Influences,” Journal of the American Oriental Society 141.1 (2021), 125–150.